XertyBoii/ruby-memebot/README.md

 ### Meme bot

-Use `/meme` to generate a meme from meme subreddits.
+Type `I need a meme` to generate a meme from meme subreddits.
 Enjoy wasting time.